Parsaloi/least-recently-used-cache-algorithm/README.md

 # The Parsaloi LRUCache Algorithm implementation (least-recently-used-cache-algorithm)

-- This is a concurrent implementation of the Least Recently Used (LRU) cache algorithm written in Java
+- This is a Parsa's implementation of the Least Recently Used (LRU) cache algorithm written in Java that supports further concurrent implementations of the LRU Cache algorithm

 - With this implementation order of items in the cache does not matter 😜